-Because the truth is, most of us haven’t been through tests like MRIs, we don’t know what the process is like.
-So take some photographs, show us some video, help us see what you saw and feel what you felt.
+Because the truth is, most of us haven’t been through tests like MRIs, so we don’t know what the process is like.
+So take some photographs, show us some videos, help us see what you saw and feel what you felt.

 That’s what moves jurors.

 Remember, once these moments are gone, they can’t be recreated.
-So think about taking photos, shooting video, and otherwise documenting your recovery as best you can while it’s happening.
+So think about taking photos, shooting videos, and otherwise documenting your recovery as best you can while it’s happening.

 Identifying witnesses early in your claim for your personal injury claim